CultureEventsNaturePublic Holidays

 There is a bas-relief in Persepolis that symbolizes the Zoroastrian Nowruz.
 On the first day of Nowruz, during the vernal equinox, the power and strength of the lion and the bull are equal in combat.
 The lion symbolizes the god Mithra or the sun, and the bull represents the earth.

-In certain ancient Iranian texts, such as Ferdowsi’s Shahnameh and Tabari’s history, Jamshid is credited as the founder of Nowruz.
+In certain ancient Iranian texts, such as Ferdowsi’s Shahnameh and Tabari’s history, Jamshid is credited as the founder of Nowruz (Norooz).
 However, in other texts, Keyumars is also mentioned as its founder.

 Some believe that Cyrus the Great declared Nowruz as a national celebration in 538 BC.
 On this day, he had plans for promoting soldiers, cleaning public places and private homes, and pardoning convicts.

-Based on this assumption, these ceremonies continued during the reigns of other Achaemenid kings and were held between 21st of Esfand and 19th of Ordibehesht (roughly corresponding to mid-March to early May).
 It is said that during the reign of Darius I, grand Nowruz ceremonies were held in Persepolis.
-Darius the First of the Achaemenid dynasty minted a gold coin on which a soldier shooting an arrow is depicted, believed to commemorate the Nowruz of 416 BC.
+Darius the First, from the Achaemenid dynasty, made a gold coin.
+The coin features a soldier holding an arrow.
+It is believed to celebrate Nowruz and was created in 416 BC.

 Some researchers believe that Persepolis was built to conduct Nowruz ceremonies.